strykes/Docs/source/index.md

 ## Creating a timer

 Sometimes you come across a situation which only a timer can fix.
 Timers are great for delaying code, allowing it to be run later.
-The following sections will show you the various timer types, and how to use them properly.

-## timer.Once
+### timer.Once

-> Basic example of timer.Once

 ``` csharp
 We need an example here